Agent API (window.midas)

 name: Dataset name after import.
 Defaults to"Untitled".hasHeader: Whether to treat the first row as a header.
 Defaults totrue.encoding: Character encoding ("utf-8","shift_jis","euc-jp").
 When omitted, encoding is auto-detected from the byte sequence.overwrite: Whether to replace an existing dataset with the same name.
 Defaults tofalse.

 The delimiter is auto-detected by PapaParse, so both CSV and TSV can be passed.
-MIDAS automatically adds a row number column (Row#), so the returned columnCount is one more than the number of columns in the source file.
+The returned columnCount matches the number of columns in the source file.
+The internal row number column (Row#) added by MIDAS is not included in the count.

 datasets.addColumns(datasetId, input)

-Add computed columns to a dataset.
+Add computed columns to a dataset. datasetId accepts a dataset ID or name (case-insensitive).
 The result is created as a new derived dataset. expression follows DuckDB SQL expression syntax.
 SQL functions such as CASE WHEN and CAST are supported.

 columns: [